-1. Key terms Manufacture Making a product, such as clothing.
-Industry Activities involving companies making raw materials into products (e.g. making clothes).
-Fast fashion Making clothing as quickly as possible: as soon as a trend appears, it may just take a matter of weeks to be made.
-Supply chain The process of making an item of clothing, often involving many different steps around the world.
-Globalisation The process of the world becoming more connected, both through trade and cultural swaps.
+1. Key terms 2.
+The clothing supply chain Manufacture Making a product, such as clothing.
+Industry Activities involving companies making raw materials into products (e.g. making clothes). terials are wn into Fast fashion Making clothing as quickly as possible: as soon as a trend appears, it may just take a matter of weeks to be made.
+Zips and buttons factor othing in ries in Asia.
+The clothes are sold in wealthier Supply chain The process of making an item of clothing, often involving many different steps around the world. are made in Asia, using metal from Africa. countries in North America and Africa.
+Globalisation The process of the world becoming more connected, both through trade and cultural swaps. and Anica.
 Producer The company making the clothes.
 Consumer The person who buys the clothes.
-Consumerism A culture where buying things is valued and considered important.
-Garment worker A person who works in a clothing factory.
+How is a After being used, Consumerism A culture where buying things is valued and considered important. (cotton) is grown piece of clothing some clothes are recycled, but Garment worker A person who works in a clothing factory. on tarms in made? most are thrown away.
 Sustainable Acting in a way that won't have a negative impact on the planet or people in the future.